 This week on HSHSP Ep 183: Apprenticing Your Teens for Adulthood, Interview with Susan Landry.
 This post is running concurrently on the Ultimate Homeschool Podcast Network.

 Apprenticing Your Teens for Adulthood, Interview with Susan Landry

 Apprenticing your teens for adulthood.
 What is that?

 Vicki is joined by Susan Landry of the Sparrow’s Home, where Susan writes about home, homeschooling, cooking and all things related.
-(She bucks the trend of staying with one topic; she believes God created us as whole people, so she creates wholistic post topics.
+(She bucks the trend of staying with one topic because believes God created us as whole people.
+With that in mind, Susan creates wholistic post topics.
 She works on mentoring moms!)

 Susan homeschooled her teens through graduation and loves it!
 She believes in apprenticing your teens for adulthood.

 Susan believes that we are also mentoring or apprenticing teens is the balance between free-ranging teens and helicoptering teens.
 She noticed a trend in blogs and in the media that urges parents to *quit doing so much for your teens*: teaching teens to be independent and stand on their own two feet by not doing anything for teens.
 By stepping back and out of the parenting picture.
 Susan felt that we need to HELP them become adults!

 We can be helpers, apprenticers and mentors without helicoptering (heavy equipment mothering, one of our favorite HSHSP episodes).
 The balance we must find is between “stepping out of the picture” and helicoptering.
 It is apprenticing your teens for adulthood!

 How do we apprentice our teens for adulthood?

 - DON’T say things like: We’re telling you that you can’t watch this!